MarioAndWario/DielectricKit/README.md

 ## Usage

-See the example of Bulk Si within the `example` folder
+See the example of bulk Si within the `example` folder

 ## References